 A campaign was started to make rescue exempted from this legislation.
 The campaigners argue that rescue numbers are too small to make a difference to overall squirrel numbers, but very significant in terms of the compassion footprint of humanity.
 Furthermore, many of them believe that the environmental impact of grey squirrels is misrepresented in the policy-making process.

 Many organizations joined in with the campaigning.
 Animal Aid, Wildlife Aid Foundation, Secret World Rescue and Urban Squirrels are perhaps the most active.
 The RSPCA and the British Veterinary Zoological Society made supportive statements, as did Tiggywinkle’s Wildlife Hospital.

-These organizations, as well as several other groups and many private individuals, wrote to Defra and contacted various MPs.
+These organisations, as well as several other groups and many private individuals, wrote to Defra and contacted various MPs.
 Several questions on this matter were asked and answered in Parliament.

 The press picked up the story, with articles appearing in The Times, The Mirror, The Independent, The Church Times, Vet Times, as well as several local newspapers and animal protection magazines.

 By the beginning of March, the campaign achieved two significant concessions.
 The government announced that licences to keep will still be issued in future after all, and that the current keep and release licences are being extended till October.

-The campaigners welcome these steps, but point out that it is not enough to save grey squirrel rescue.
+The campaigners welcomed these steps, but pointed out that it is not enough to save grey squirrel rescue.
 If rescue centres are not allowed to release the animals they take in, they cannot continue their work.
 The “residential” places will soon be filled up, and they will be back to square one: having to turn away or kill the animals they are supposed to help.

 The full text of the Order was published on March 11